Boston Marathon postponed until Sept. 14 amid virus concerns

 Until Friday, not even the Great Depression or ferocious storms had interrupted the 124-year-old race, a bucket list quest for runners worldwide.
 About a third of this year’s field were from outside the U.S.

-It wasn’t an easy decision: Boston Mayor Marty Walsh said the marathon pumps $211 million a year into the city’s economy – not counting the millions more that runners raise for charities.
+The race is also a highlight of Patriots’ Day, a state holiday commemorating the first battles of the Revolutionary War, which took place in Massachusetts, noted Gov. Charlie Baker, who joined Walsh at City Hall on Friday.

+“It won’t look right on the calendar,” he said.
+“But it’s the right thing to do.”

-Massachusetts Gov. Charlie Baker had declared a state of emergency, and race organizers had said they were in close contact with the federal Centers for Disease Control and Prevention and the World Health Organization.
+Baker has already declared a state of emergency, and race organizers had said they were in close contact with the federal Centers for Disease Control and Prevention and the World Health Organization.

+Walsh stressed that people shouldn’t attempt to run the race course in April when the marathon would have taken place, as some in the running community have suggested.

+“We want to make sure that we keep people safe,” he said.

 Send questions/comments to the editors.